percona/percona-server/doc/source/installation/post-installation.rst

 Post-Installation
 ===============================================================================

-After you have installed |Percona Server|, you may need to do the following:
+After you have installed **Percona Server for MySQL**, you may need to do the following:

 .. tabularcolumns:: |p{5cm}|p{5cm}|